-Our common stock began trading on the Nasdaq under the ticker symbol "HLTH" on September 24, 2021.
+Our common stock began trading on the Nasdaq Global Select Market under the ticker symbol "HLTH" on September 24, 2021.
 Prior to that time, there was no public market for our common stock.
+On December 6, 2023, our common stock transitioned to the Nasdaq Capital Market.